myminseok/TanzuPlatformAssetKR/tap/install-tap/README.md

 ## Checks TKG cluster Readiness

-### Prerequites
+### Prerequisites
 - [cluster essentials](https://docs.vmware.com/en/Cluster-Essentials-for-VMware-Tanzu/1.3/cluster-essentials/GUID-deploy.html) installed if it is not TKG
-- remove pre-installed cert-manager, contour (they will be installed as part of TAP insallation otherwise conflicted)
+- remove pre-installed cert-manager, contour (they will be installed as part of TAP installation otherwise conflicted)

 run following checks for All Workload cluster (View, Build, Run, Iterate)